+Contact:

+Dale McKinnon

-Contact: Dale McKinnon tel: (202) 296-4797 Release Date: April 15, 2003
+(202) 296-4797

+Release Date: May 11, 2004

-MECA SUPPORTS U.S. EPA PROPOSAL TO REDUCE EMISSIONS FROM NONROAD DIESEL VEHICLES AND EQUIPMENT
+MECA COMMENDS U.S. EPA PROGRAM TO REDUCE EMISSIONS FROM NONROAD DIESEL VEHICLES AND EQUIPMENT

-Washington, DC - The Manufacturers of Emission Controls Association (MECA) today voiced strong support for the U.S. Environmental Protection Agency's (EPA) comprehensive and innovative proposed regulatory initiative to substantially reduce emissions from diesel-powered engines used in nonroad vehicles and equipment and to require the availability of very low sulfur nonroad diesel fuel.
-The proposal calls for a more than 90 percent reduction in both diesel particulate matter (PM) emissions and oxides of nitrogen (NOx) emissions over current levels from most kinds of construction, agriculture, and industrial vehicles and equipment.
-Other categories of nonroad diesel engines will need to reduce PM emissions initially by up to 50 percent followed later by further additional reductions.
-The proposal also would require that diesel fuel sold for use by nonroad engines be reduced in sulfur content from current levels, which can be as high as 3000 ppm, to 500 ppm starting in 2007 and to 15 ppm in 2010.
+Washington, DC - The Manufacturers of Emission Controls Association (MECA) today commended the U.S. Environmental Protection Agency (EPA) for adoption of a comprehensive and innovative program to substantially reduce emissions from diesel-powered engines used in nonroad vehicles and equipment and to require the availability of very low sulfur nonroad diesel fuel.
+The EPA program calls for a more than 90 percent reduction in both diesel particulate matter (PM) emissions and oxides of nitrogen (NOx) emissions over current levels from most kinds of construction, agriculture, and industrial vehicles and equipment.
+Other categories of nonroad diesel engines will need to reduce PM emissions initially by up to 50 percent, followed later by further additional reductions.
+The EPA rule requires that diesel fuel sold for use by nonroad engines be reduced in sulfur content from current levels, which can be as high as approximately 3000 ppm, to 500 ppm starting in 2007 and to 15 ppm in 2010, and further extends the 15-ppm requirement to diesel fuel used by marine and locomotive engines in 2012.

-"EPA's bold initiative, if adopted and effectively implemented, will bring about the age of the truly clean diesel engine to the nonroad engine sector," stated MECA Executive Director Dale McKinnon.
-"EPA correctly recognizes that to achieve the proposed significant emission reductions, a 'systems' approach will be needed, combining the best in engine advances, advanced integrated exhaust emission control technology, and low sulfur diesel fuel.
-The experience being gained optimizing technologies to meet the stringent PM and NOx emission standards for trucks and buses, which take effect in the 2007-2010 timeframe, will greatly facilitate efforts to meet the proposed nonroad engine standards."
+"EPA's bold initiative will bring about the age of the truly clean diesel engine to the nonroad engine sector," stated MECA Executive Director Dale McKinnon.
+"EPA correctly recognizes that to achieve the significant emission reductions called for by the program, a 'systems' approach will be needed, combining the best in engine advances, advanced integrated exhaust emission control technology, and low sulfur diesel fuel.
+The experience being gained optimizing technologies to meet the stringent PM and NOx emission standards for trucks and buses, which take effect in the 2007-2010 timeframe, will greatly facilitate efforts to meet the nonroad engine standards.
+And requiring low sulfur fuel for marine and locomotive applications opens the door to being able to greatly reduce emissions from these sources as well."